oltoporkov/morphological-information-datasets/README.md

 # morphological-information-datasets
-The collection of files that contain datasets for 6 languages (Russian, Basque, Turkish, Spanish, Czech and English) with labels of different morphological complexity
+This collection of files contain datasets for 6 languages (Russian, Basque, Turkish, Spanish, Czech and English) with morphological labels of different complexity.
+These files are ready to use and are suitable for training with such systems as IXA pipes, Morpheus, Flair and transfomer-based models.